The 2015 CQ World-Wide WPX RTTY Contest

 C. Logs submitted or postmarked after the deadline may be listed in the results, but are not eligible for awards.

-XII.
+XIII.
 JUDGING: The CQ WPX RTTY Contest Committee is responsible for checking and adjudicating the contest entries.
 Entrants are expected to follow the rules and best amateur radio practices.
 Violation of the rules of the contest or unsportsmanlike conduct may lead to disciplinary action by the Committee.

 A. Unsportsmanlike Conduct: Examples of unsportsmanlike conduct include, but are not limited to:

-1. ARRANGING or CONFIRMING any contacts during the contest by use of ANY non-amateur radio means such as telephones, Internet, instant messaging, chat rooms, VoIP, social media or web sites.
+1. Arranging or confirming any contacts during the contest by use of ANY non-amateur radio means such as telephones, Internet, instant messaging, chat rooms, VoIP, social media or web sites.

 2. Transmissions by the entrant on frequencies outside of license limitations.